Emmanuel Sanders was a nice signing, but the Saints could use a long-term No. 2 receiver to go across from Michael Thomas.

 Hill was phenomenal for Georgia in 2019.
 He is a tough run blocker and shows the ability to handle pass-rushing defensive tackles one on one.
 Taking on a future top-10 pick in Auburn's Derrick Brown, Hill was very impressive, and team sources have said Hill was impossible not to notice while they scouted Andrew Thomas and Solomon Kindley.
 They feel Hill could be an early-rounder and the top center in his draft class.
 The 6-foot-4, 330-pounder is big for the position and moves well for a big blocker.
 He could also move to guard in the NFL.

 The Buckeyes had other good receiving talent with more experience, but Olave (6-1, 185) became their most dynamic receiver playmaker during the 2019 season with 49 receptions for 849 yards and 12 touchdowns.
 He was a big-time point producer and looked like he was just getting started.
-Olave has quality height to him with speed to get downfield.
-He could produce a huge junior year with a more experienced Justin Fields at quarterback.
+Olave has quality height to him with the speed to get downfield.

 After serving as a backup during his freshman season, Tryon (6-5, 262) was a breakout player in 2019 and one of the top pass rushers in the Pac-12.
 He totaled eight sacks with 41 tackles and one pass batted.
-Tryon has a lot of upside and could be a player who develops well under Jimmy Lake.
+Tryon has a lot of upside as he develops.

 Click links to see the Titans' picks across all rounds: